jknightlab/Enhancer-RNA/README.md

 ![Screenshot](eRNA2.png)

 ## Contact
-email to pzhang@well.ox.ac.uk with any questions about this repository, additional information about the results, requests for more test data etc.
+Please [email](ping.zhang@well.ox.ac.uk) with any questions about this repository, additional information about the results, requests for more test data etc.